leanprover-community/lean4game/doc/troubleshoot.md

   [server] npm run start_server exited with code 1
   ```
   As a fix you might need to delete your manually set `CDPATH` environment variable.

+# Publication
+Errors concerning uploads to the server.

+* Your game overview loads but the server crashes on loading a level: Check your game's github action is identical to the [GameSkeleton's](https://github.com/hhu-adam/GameSkeleton/blob/main/.github/workflows/build.yml), in particular that there is a step about building the "`gameserver`-executable".